OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 Humans are bipedal lifeforms from Earth.
 They left Earth due to a war.

 ## Drifter
 Drifters are giant pink/purple gas-bags from a gas giant.
 They left due to their star turning into a white dwarf.
+They only developed any technology because an ancient gas-giant extraction system chose their planet, giving them a solid surface for the first time.

 ## Chameara
 Chamearae are blueish blobs that can reshape into any form that originated on a watery moon.
 They are about 1m^3.
 They are very curious.
 They left for exploratory purposes.